santi-eidu/vagrant-box-bionic64-kind/README.md

 * kind
 * docker
-* kubectl
+* kubectl (with autocomplete)
+* Helm

 The cluster created by kind will have an ingres controller (nginx) and a local docker registry.
-Also, in the nginx-app-example are the manifests required to deploy an application on top of kubernetes.

 ## Usage
 You can use the base box like any other base box.

 1.Prerequisites: